During my time as researcher I created a number of tools to simulate and visualize mathematical models and algorithms.

 evolution of processes, that so many researcher work so hard to understand.

-All media provided below can be used for educational and scientific use with proper attribution.
+All media provided below can be used for educational and scientific use.

 Let us start with some interactive demonstrations I created for the Network Pages.